3d Modularity Revisited: Examples

+Next we exploit the similarity of \eqref{eqn:zhat411}-\eqref{eqn:zhat412} to the conjectural surgery formula for plumbed knots \eqref{eq:habiro_defect}, ignoring the fact that the figure eight knot is not a plumbed knot, and wonder out loud what one obtains if one simply generalise \eqref{eqn:zhat411} and \eqref{eqn:zhat412} to $S^3_{\pm p}(\mathbf{4}_{1})$ in a way analogous to the discussion in \S\ref{subsec:knot}:

-In this case we do not have the relation to plumbed manifolds to justify the above procedure, and as a result we put a ``?" on top of the equal sign.
+where the ``?" indicates the fact that we do not have the relation to plumbed manifolds to justify the above expression.
 However, we find it remarkable that the above formula gives rise to very interesting functions, which are consistent with the False-Mock Conjecture \ref{con:False-Mockv2} and the Modularity Conjecture \ref{con:modularity}.
-This justifies recording the highly conjectural equations here for the benefit of the interested readers.
+For us, this justifies recording the highly conjectural equations here for the benefit of the interested readers.

 Using the expression \eqref{eqn:crazy41}, we obtain the results in Table \ref{tab:figure8habiro}, which states that the right-hand side of \eqref{eqn:crazy41} using the indicated values of $b$ and $\nu$, is, up to a pre-factor and possibly a finite polynomial, the same as the false or mock theta function listed in the column ``$X^{m+K}_r$'', where $H^{m+K}_r$ denotes the component of the optimal mock Jacobi theta function in \cite{CD1605}\footnote{We've checked it up to $\mathcal{O}(q^{100})$ in the false cases and $\mathcal{O}(q^{15})$ in the mock cases.}.
 In the table we also list the Seifert representation of the resulting three-manifold $S_{\pm p}(\mathbf{4}_{1})$.
 In all cases, the plumbing graph is given in Figure \ref{fig:plumbing_graph_1_v2}, for which we write the weight assignment in the fourth column, labeled by $(\alpha^{(0)},\alpha^{(1)}_1,\alpha^{(2)}_1,\alpha^{(3)}_1)$.
 On the right side of the table, we list the comparison to the results obtained from the plumbing prescription using Definition \ref{conj:plumbed_defect}, where we indeed see a non-trivial matching.